Child Protection Policy

 - All Festival personnel wear a badge to identify their roles..
 All teachers/parents/guardians/carers are asked to report all incidents of any nature to anyone wearing a Festival badge.
 All reported incidents will be handled in accordance with the Safe Working Practice and Festival Child Protection best practice advice.
 In addition we will ensure the availability of a quiet area / room where concerns can be expressed in private.

 - For the duration of a Festival all teachers/parents/

 guardians/carers are responsible for the continuous care and supervision of their own children/pupils.
 If they are unable to attend personally, they must delegate their responsibilities to an identified adult and ensure that their children/pupils are aware of the identity and name of the person responsible for their care.
 This includes supervision throughout all Festival venues, practice and changing areas that may be provided.
 The Festival cannot take responsibility for any property left unattended.

 - Some children and vulnerable adults may have specific needs in order to take part.
-If this is the case we ask the responsible teachers/parents/guardians/carers to contact the Festival Secretary prior to arrival.
-The Festival actively seeks wherever possible to meet these needs, but must know beforehand in order to prepare support – or to advise that help cannot be provided on this occasion.
+If this is the case we ask the responsible teachers/parents/guardians/carers to contact the Festival Organisers prior to arrival.
+The Festival aims to meet these needs wherever possible, but must know beforehand in order to prepare support – or to advise that help cannot be provided on this occasion.

-- The Festival’s Child Protection Policy and approach to Creating Safer Festivals for Everyone is published explicitly in our Syllabus, Programme and Website.
-By completing and signing the entry form all parents / guardians / carers and teachers of competitors under 18 (or vulnerable adults of any age) confirm that they give (or have obtained) the necessary consents for the competitors to take part in the Festival.
+- The Festival’s Child Protection Policy and its approach to Creating Safer Festivals for Everyone are published explicitly in our Syllabus, Programme and Website.
+By completing and signing the entry form all parents / guardians / carers and teachers of entrants under 18 (or adults of any age who may require additional support) confirm that they give (or have obtained) the necessary consents for the competitors to take part in the Festival.
 Without consent the entry to the Festival cannot be accepted.

 Caring for Vulnerable Adults at Our Festival